FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines/Simulating Mudflow Guidelines.rst

 .. image:: ../img/Simulating_Mudflow_Guidelines/Simula010.png

-Figure 2.
+*Figure 2.
-Shear Stress as a Function of Shear Rate for Fluid Deformation Models
+Shear Stress as a Function of Shear Rate for Fluid Deformation Models.*

 A mudflow model that incorporates only the Bingham stresses and ignores the inertial stresses assumes that the simulated mudflow is viscous.
 This assumption is not universally appropriate because all mud floods and some mudflows are turbulent with velocities as high as 25 fps (8 m/s).